CNAG-Biomedical-Informatics/convert-pheno/docs/bff.md

 </figure>

 !!!
 Abstract "About Beacon v2 Models' entities"
-    Among the seven entity types (also known as entry types) in the Beacon v2 Models, the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema) entity is typically the only one that contains phenotypic data, represented with record-level granularity.
-Other entities, such as [datasets](https://docs.genomebeacons.org/schemas-md/datasets_defaultSchema) and [biosamples](https://docs.genomebeacons.org/schemas-md/biosamples_defaultSchema), may also hold useful information.
-However, they generally pose fewer challenges for data conversion, primarily consisting of plain text with fewer nested properties.
+    Among the Beacon v2 Models entities, [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema) is usually the main record-level carrier of phenotypic and clinical information.
+Other entities such as [biosamples](https://docs.genomebeacons.org/schemas-md/biosamples_defaultSchema), [datasets](https://docs.genomebeacons.org/schemas-md/datasets_defaultSchema), and cohorts are also important, but they tend to be more focused: `biosamples` capture specimen-level context, while `datasets` and `cohorts` are mostly collection-level metadata.
+In practice, this means `individuals` usually drives the most complex semantic mapping, whereas the other entities are often derived, enriched, or populated with lighter transformation rules.

+`Convert-Pheno` supports `BFF` in both directions.

-As an input, `Convert-Pheno` currently accepts data from the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema) entity, serialized in [BFF](https://b2ri-documentation.readthedocs.io/en/latest/data-ingestion) format (`individuals.json`).
+- As **input**, it currently accepts the [individuals](https://docs.genomebeacons.org/schemas-md/individuals_defaultSchema) entity serialized as `individuals.json`.

-On the output side, the CLI can now emit additional `BFF` entities in entity mode.
-The currently supported output entities are `individuals`, `biosamples`, `datasets`, and `cohorts`, although `BFF` input for reverse conversion is still centered on `individuals`.
+- As **output**, the CLI can emit `individuals`, `biosamples`, `datasets`, and `cohorts`.

+So `BFF` is no longer only an `individuals`-centered output format, even though reverse conversion from `BFF` input is still centered on `individuals`.

 ???
 Tip "Browsing BFF `JSON` data"
     You can browse a public BFF v2 file with the following **JSON viewers**: